AnushaHN01/PMS-Dashboard-WEB/README.md

 ng serve
 ```

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
-The application will automatically reload whenever you modify any of the source files.
+The application will be launched.

 ## Additional Resources